carllix/Tubes2_FE_BFC/README.md

 ## Description

-This project implements Breadth-First Search (BFS), Depth-First Search (DFS), and Bidirectional Search algorithms to assist players of Little Alchemy 2 in finding optimal combinations of base elements to create new elements.
+This project implements Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms to assist players of Little Alchemy 2 in finding optimal combinations of base elements to create new elements.
 The application presents the results as a visually engaging, animated recipe tree to enhance understanding of each algorithm’s pathfinding process.

 The system is built with a **Next.js (React)** frontend and a **Golang** backend, and is fully containerized with **Docker**.